-Monitoring will be performed by the program area and Contracting Services.
+Monitoring will be performed by the program area, Contracting Services, and Financial Services.
 Contractor may be reviewed for:

 - 1. Program or Managerial Monitoring: The quality of the services being provided and the effectiveness of those services addressing the needs of the program. - 2.
-Contract & Financial Monitoring: Review and analysis of (a) current program information to determine the extent to which contractors are achieving established contractual goals; (b) financial systems & billings to ensure that contract funds are allocated & expended in accordance with the terms of the agreement.
-Contracting Services, in conjunction with the DHS program area, will manage any performance issues and will develop interventions that will resolve concerns. - 3.
-Compliance Monitoring: Monitoring to ensure that the terms of the contract document are met, as well as Federal, State and City legal requirements, standards and policies.
+Contract Monitoring: Review and analysis of current program information to determine the extent to which contractors are achieving established contractual goals.
+Contracting Services will provide performance monitoring and reporting to program area management.
+Contracting Services, in conjunction with the DHS program area, will manage any performance issues and will develop interventions to resolve concerns. - 3.
+Compliance Monitoring: Will ensure that the terms of the contract document are met, as well as Federal, State and City legal requirements, standards and policies. - 4.
+Financial Monitoring: Will ensure that contracts are allocated and expended in accordance with the terms of the agreement.
+Contractor is required to provide all invoicing documents for the satisfaction of Financial Services.
+Financial Services will review the quality of the submitted invoice monthly.
+Financial Services will manage invoicing issues through site visits and review of invoicing procedures.